joelberkeley/spidr/README.md

 spidr is a research project, expect breaking changes.
 We have yet to implement automatic differentiation and gradient-based optimizers.

 See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials/README.md) for extended discussion of spidr's architecture.
-In particular, make sure to read [_Nuisances in the Tensor API_](tutorials/Nuisances.md) before you begin writing programs.
+In particular, make sure to read [_Nuisances in the Tensor API_](tutorials/Nuisances.md).

 ### Install